Essential Travel Safety Tips: Understanding UK Driving Licence Categories

 Category AM

-This classification means you can drive two- or three-wheeled motors with a maximum design speed between 15.5mph and 28mph.
-But, you’ll need to pass a compulsory basic training test (CBT) as well.
+This allows you to drive two- or three-wheeled vehicles with a maximum design speed between 15.5 mph and 28 mph.
+You’ll need to pass a Compulsory Basic Training (CBT) test for this.

 Category B

-To drive any car, Category B is the classification you’ll need; you can drive vehicles up to 3,500kg Maximum Authorised Mass, with up to eight passenger seats.
+Category B covers driving cars up to 3,500 kg Maximum Authorised Mass (MAM) with up to eight passenger seats.

-If you’re over 21, Category B also means you can drive motor tricycles that have a power output higher than 15kW; you also get provisional entitlement to ride category motor tricycles that meet Cat A1 or A requirements (and if you’re physically disabled).
+If you’re over 21, you can also drive motor tricycles with a power output greater than 15 kW.
+You’ll also get provisional entitlement to ride motor tricycles that fall under Category A1 or A (if you’re physically disabled).

 Category F